deepStorage/AWS-SAA-C03/README.md

 **Source/destination checking**
 You can enable or disable source/destination checks, which ensure that the instance is either the source or the destination of any traffic that it receives.
 Source/destination checks are **enabled** by default.
 You must **disable** source/destination checks if the instance runs services such as network address translation, routing, or firewalls.

+# AWS Networking Services

+Network foundations: Amazon VPC(opens in a new tab), AWS Transit Gateway(opens in a new tab), AWS PrivateLink(opens in a new tab)

+Hybrid connectivity: AWS Direct Connect(opens in a new tab), AWS Site-to-Site VPN(opens in a new tab), AWS Client VPN(opens in a new tab), AWS Cloud WAN(opens in a new tab)

+Edge networking: Amazon CloudFront(opens in a new tab), Amazon Route 53(opens in a new tab), AWS Global Accelerator(opens in a new tab)

+Application networking: AWS App Mesh(opens in a new tab), Amazon API Gateway(opens in a new tab), AWS Cloud Map(opens in a new tab)

+Networking security: AWS Shield(opens in a new tab), AWS WAF(opens in a new tab), AWS Network Firewall(opens in a new tab), AWS Firewall Manager